Su'a Cravens: Early life

-Recruiting

 Regarded as a five-star recruit by Rivals.com, Cravens was listed as the No. 1 safety prospect in his class and the No. 12 prospect overall in the country.
 He played in the 2013 U.S. Army All-American Bowl.
 Cravens chose the Trojans over offers from nearly every BCS program in the nation, including Michigan, Nebraska and Ohio State.
 Cravens became the Trojans’ eighth commitment for the 2013 class and the fifth five-star rated recruit in a class featuring quarterback Max Browne, defensive lineman Kenny Bigelow and running backs Ty Isaac and Justin Davis.
 He enrolled at USC in the spring of 2013 after graduating a semester early from high school.

 College career

 Freshman year

 Cravens started at strong safety as a first-year freshman and made quite an impact.
 Overall in 2013, while appearing in and starting 13 games (he suffered a groin injury against Utah and missed the Oregon State game), he had 52 tackles, including 1.5 for losses of four yards, plus four interceptions for 54 yards (13.5 avg), one deflection, one forced fumble and one fumble recovery.
-He also returned a kickoff for 33 yards and a punt for one yard.
+He also returned a kickoffs for 33 yards and a punt for one yard.
 He made the 2013 Sporting News Freshman All-American first team, Athlon Freshman All-American first team, Phil Steele Freshman All-American first team, CollegeFootballNews.com Freshman All-American first team and 247Sports.com True Freshman All-American second team.
-He was also an All-Pac-12 honorable mention.
+He was also an All-Pac-12 Conference honorable mention.
 He missed the last half of spring practice after having surgery for a torn cartilage in his knee.